 Austin’s popular graffiti art park will move from its current downtown-adjacent site to a permanent home soon.

-The HOPE Outdoor Gallery will move to Carson Creek Ranch, officials with the non-profit HOPE Events have announced.
+The HOPE Outdoor Gallery will move to 17-acre site near the Austin-Bergstrom International Airport, officials with the non-profit HOPE Events have announced.

-The new six-acre HOPE Outdoor Gallery will include an extended network of walls available for artist installations as well as visitor parking and amenities.
+The new destination will include an extended network of walls available for artist installations as well as visitor parking and amenities.

 Currently, the graffiti park is on Baylor Street on an abandoned 1980s development on a steep hillside overlooking downtown Austin.
 It averages about 500 visitors a day yet lacks any visitor accommodations and is bordered by narrow neighborhood streets.